 Ultrasonic vs Evaporative

-Tap Water versus Distilled or Filtered Water
+Tap Water vs. Distilled or Filtered Water

-However, there are a few ways to avoid problems with minerals in tap water:
+There are a few ways to avoid problems with minerals in tap water:

 Qualities to Look For